Implementation

 1. Proceed with adapted approach (document in observations)

-2. Update plan.md to reflect reality
+2. Update plan to reflect reality

 3. Different approach (please specify)